Troubleshoot index problems in Jira server

 - Administrator users from LDAP not able to create/edit filters or view avatars of other users

-- Indexing JIRA thrown "LocalDate only handles the Common Era - no BC dates are allowed" error.
+- Indexing Jira throws "LocalDate only handles the Common Era - no BC dates are allowed" error.

-- Field or Filter does not exist or you do not have permission to view it
+- The Jira search page shows the error "XXXX does not exist or you do not have permission to view it"

 - Unable to unsubscribe user from filter